MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 ## 5.6.
 Model Structural Validation

-The structure of the HTTP payloads exchanged via Address Validation API endpoints is defined using OpenAPI version 3.0.
+The structure of the HTTP payloadsis defined using:

+- OpenAPI version 3.0 for product-agnostic part of the payload
+- JsonSchema (draft 7) for product-specific part of the payload

-**[R9]** Implementations **MUST** use payloads that conform to these definitions.
+**[R7]** Implementations **MUST** use payloads that conform to these definitions.

+**[R8]** The Buyer and the Seller **MUST NOT** use any operation, entity or attribute that is not explicitly defined or allowed by this standard.

+**[R9]** A product specification may define additional consistency rules and requirements that **MUST** be respected by implementations.

+These are defined for:

+- required relation type, multiplicity to other items in the same quote request
+- required relation type, multiplicity to entities in the Seller's product inventory
+- related contact information roles that are to be defined at the item level
+- relations to places (locations) and their roles that are to be defined at the item level

 ## 5.7.
 Security Considerations